Neuchâtel Crisis

 Departure of the Genevan troops, Rhine campaign by Édouard Castres, depicting the mobilization of the Swiss Army during the Neuchâtel Crisis.

-The Neuchâtel Crisis or Neuchâtel Affair of 1856–1857 was a diplomatic crisis between Prussia and Switzerland regarding the rights of the King of Prussia to the Swiss canton of Neuchâtel.
+The Neuchâtel Crisis or Neuchâtel Affair of 1856–1857 was a diplomatic crisis between Prussia and Switzerland regarding the rights of the king of Prussia to the Swiss canton of Neuchâtel.

 Background

-Upon the death of Marie de Nemours, Princess of Neuchâtel in 1707, the Principality of Neuchâtel was granted to the House of Hohenzollern, the royal dynasty of the Kingdom of Prussia.
+Following the death of Marie de Nemours, Princess of Neuchâtel in 1707, the Principality of Neuchâtel was granted to the House of Hohenzollern, the royal dynasty of the Kingdom of Prussia.
 During the Napoleonic Wars, Napoleon deposed Frederick William III of Prussia as prince and awarded Neuchâtel to his long-time chief of staff, Marshal Louis-Alexandre Berthier, in 1806.
 Neuchâtel was returned to Frederick William in 1814, and the following year he agreed to allow the Principality to join the Swiss Confederation (which was then an alliance of semi-independent states rather than a single country) while remaining under his rule.
 Neuchâtel's dual status as both a Swiss canton and a Prussian principality was confirmed at the Congress of Vienna in 1815.

 On 1 March 1848, amid a wave of revolutions in Europe, Neuchâtel republicans successfully revolted against Prussian rule, proclaimed the Republic and Canton of Neuchâtel and established a democratic government.
 In 1849, the Prussian government under King Frederick William IV began to press for recognition of their right to Neuchâtel.
 Several states proposed that Neuchâtel be separated from but remain allied with the Swiss Confederation.
 The British government sought to establish a diplomatic agreement, with the support of the French.
 Frederick William continued to press for his rights on the matter, and his claims were recognized by the European powers in the London Protocol of 1852.